An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations

-While dynamic range tends to be large, it does not seem to be maximized based on gradient analyses, and the effective Hill coefficient appears to not be maximized either.
-Channel capacity reveals itself as locally maximized by all \textit{E.\ coli} strains.
-This is revealed even though all three characterizations of performance are correlated, as in Ref. \cite{martins2011trade}.

-Thus, \textit{E.\ coli}, like nACh receptors \cite{marzen2013statistical} and Drosophila embryos \cite{tkavcik2008information}, appear to maximize information transfer in a quantitative way.
-From channel capacity calculations, \textit{E.\ coli} is able to maximize information transfer by spending time in both low and high concentration regions.
-This makes testable predictions for what kinds of input bacteria receive in harsh, natural environments.
-This is hard to measure, but based on the analyses so far, it appears that channel capacity has been selected for in \textit{E.\ coli}.
+WT strains sit in locally flat regions of all three landscapes; their operating points lie below the global maxima for channel capacity, dynamic range, and effective Hill coefficient.
+Engineered mutants achieve high channel capacity and dynamic range because their biochemical modifications push $p_0$ toward $1$, where the Z-channel ceiling $C_{\max}(p_0)$ approaches $1$ bit (Table~\ref{tab:cmax_ceiling}).
+This shows that high channel capacity in this regime is biophysically accessible via receptor-composition modifications, though the wild-type operating points do not sit at these high-capacity parameter combinations.
+For simplicity, in its channel capacity calculations, this study has ignored the effect of adaptation on performance.
+The hope was that if indeed the perpetually low concentration regime were relevant \cite{celani2010bacterial}, this calculation would be biologically relevant.

+Our results suggest that future work should relax the assumption that adaptation is not relevant.
+Indeed, one way of viewing adaptation is that it translates a small dynamic range into a much larger range by recentering the response to new baseline concentrations, thereby correspondingly increasing information transfer as has been shown for neural systems \cite{brenner2000adaptive}.
+A channel capacity calculation for chemotactic sensors with adaptation is far more complicated, and the temporal dynamics of the concentration input will have to be correctly characterized in order to understand the timescale of the input changing versus the timescale of response.
+Such temporal characterization is a genuinely tough undertaking, but has been done for other biological problems such as with natural scene statistics \cite{olshausen1997sparse,ruderman1993statistics}.

+We hope that even in such regimes, the static channel capacity used here is still relevant to the trajectory mutual information rate, as it is far easier to calculate from experiments because it lacks a curse of dimensionality from increasing trajectory lengths.
+The upper bound that we establish on trajectory mutual information rate may, of course, be loose biologically, but that will have to be determined empirically.